dixond01/startup/startup/notes.md

       const l = 'literal';
       console.l og(`string ${l + (1 + 1)} text`);
       ```
+    - use ${some stuff} for kinda like fstrings from python
   - for multi-line strings w/o escaping the newline
+- let s = "some stuff";
+  - string literal declaration
+- s = new String("Some stuff");
+  - string object declaration
+  - only difference is really where it is stored in memory
+- can slice strings as well
+  - s.slice(3,7)
+    - 3 inclusive, 7 exclusive
+    - s is immutable, so slicing does not modify s
+- s.char(2)
+  - index into the 3rd spot
+  - cannot change the string, must create a new string to store the character
+- regex
+  - regExExp = /cat.?/i
+    - groupings: (dog)
+  - s.match(regExExp);
+  - s.replace(regExEsp, 'something');
+    - replaces all matches of regExExp with 'something'
+  - regExExp.test(s)
+    - returns true or false if the regExExp matches something in string s
+  -

   #### String Functions